openharmony/docs/en/application-dev/reference/apis-arkui/js-apis-window.md

 setWindowDecorHeight(height: number): void

-Sets the height of the title bar for the main window.
+Sets the height of the title bar for the main window or a sub window with decorations.

 **System capability**: SystemCapability.Window.SessionManager